jparkypark/rkv/docs/PLANNING.md

 }
 ```

-**Expected outcome**: Running `rkv init` prompts for a vault path and name, saves the configuration, creates folders, and copies the default templates into the vault.
+**Expected outcome**: Running `rkv init` prompts for a vault path and name, automatically creates the vault directory if it doesn't exist, saves the configuration, creates the journal folder structure, and copies the default templates into the vault.
 Works with any storage location (local, Dropbox, Google Drive, iCloud, etc.).

 #### Step 2.4: Implement New Command
 Create `src/commands/new.ts`: